 - Do my customers have new needs that I can help them with?

-4. Assemble a team to help you manage.
+4. Assemble a team to help you manage your reopening.

-You don’t have to reopen alone when you reopen for business.
+You don’t have to reopen your business alone.
 Assemble team members to manage each area of focus and hold them accountable for carrying out the plan successfully.
-To help with coordination, you can schedule virtual meetings regularly to discuss progress and readiness to reopen your small business.
+To help with coordination, you can schedule virtual meetings regularly to discuss progress and readiness to reopen your doors.

-As you plan to reopen for business, anticipate that some things will change as lockdown orders are eased and local councils and the Australian Government learns more.
+As you plan, anticipate that some things will change as shelter-in-place orders are lifted and local and state governments learn more.
 The best you can do is pivot as you learn more and keep your business and your team agile.